user163/Ed25519-from-the-scratch/README.md

     public = s_clamped * G						public' = s_clamped * G'
 ```

 During the transformation, s_clamped does not change.
 Since clamping twice does not change anything, the implicit clamping of X25519 does not change s_clamped.
 However, this does not mean that the implicit clamping in the context of X25519 is not required.
-It is necessary with respect to fresh X25519 secret keys (i.e. X25519 secret keys that have been generated with a PRNG and are therefore not clapmed).
+It is necessary with respect to fresh X25519 secret keys (i.e. X25519 secret keys that have been generated with a PRNG and are therefore not clamped).

 By the way, the generation of Ed25519 keys from X25519 keys is not possible, because for this a seed would have to be found whose first 32 bytes of its SHA512 hash would have to correspond to the (clamped or unclamped) s_clamped and this is not possible because cryptographic hash functions (like SHA512) are irreversible.